knowledgeupdate/indoors-floor-filter-js/README.md

 * Configurable style and behaviors

 ## Requirements
-* An existing ArcGIS API for JavaScript 3.x mapping application. *(Support for the 4.x API coming soon)*
+* An existing ArcGIS API for JavaScript 3.x or 4.x mapping application.
-* A map containing layers that conform to the [ArcGIS Indoors Information Model (AIIM) feature classes](https://pro.arcgis.com/en/pro-app/help/data/indoors/arcgis-indoors-information-model.htm#ESRI_SECTION1_E6F8CE6530DE4D0B94CA289D3A4CFA52).
+* A map containing layers that conform to the [ArcGIS Indoors Information Model feature classes](https://pro.arcgis.com/en/pro-app/help/data/indoors/arcgis-indoors-information-model.htm#ESRI_SECTION1_E6F8CE6530DE4D0B94CA289D3A4CFA52).
     * Sample ArcGIS Indoors data is available for download from [My Esri](https://my.esri.com/).
 For more information, see the ArcGIS Pro Help: [Download and install ArcGIS Indoors](https://pro.arcgis.com/en/pro-app/help/data/indoors/download-and-install-arcgis-indoors.htm)
-    * At minimum, the widget requires a layer that conforms to the [AIIM Levels feature class](https://pro.arcgis.com/en/pro-app/help/data/indoors/arcgis-indoors-information-model.htm#ESRI_SECTION2_31525AA777E54CDD884C7F2B31F7D51B).
+    * At minimum, the widget requires a layer with polygon features representing floor footprints, such as the Indoors model's [Levels feature class](https://pro.arcgis.com/en/pro-app/help/data/indoors/arcgis-indoors-information-model.htm#ESRI_SECTION2_31525AA777E54CDD884C7F2B31F7D51B).
+This layer must have attributes indicating the facility (building) and level (floor) of each feature.
+If using a layer that does not conform to the Indoors Model, use the `layerMappings` parameter to map the attributes.
-    * Certain widget functions require a layer that conforms to the [AIIM Facilities feature class](https://pro.arcgis.com/en/pro-app/help/data/indoors/arcgis-indoors-information-model.htm#ESRI_SECTION2_B7500B49156641338AADC25F6113607D).
+    * Certain widget functions require a layer with polygon features representing building footprints, such as the Indoors model's [Facilities feature class](https://pro.arcgis.com/en/pro-app/help/data/indoors/arcgis-indoors-information-model.htm#ESRI_SECTION2_B7500B49156641338AADC25F6113607D).
 Such functions include highlighting when hovering over a facility polygon, or clicking on a facility polygon to activate it in the widget.
+The building footprints layer must have attributes indicating the facility of each feature.
+If using a layer that does not conform to the Indoors Model, use the `layerMappings` parameter to map the attributes.

 ## Instructions
 1. Download and unzip the .zip file.
 1. Copy/paste the `floorfilter` folder into your own project folder.
 1. In your app:
-    1. Below the existing `<link>` tag that references `esri.css`, add a `<link>` to reference the `floorfilter/style/main.css` file.
+    1. Below the last existing `<link>` tag that references an Esri `.css`, add a `<link>` to reference the `floorfilter/style/main.css` file.
     1. Above the existing `<script>` tag that references the ArcGIS API for JavaScript, add a `<script>` to reference the `floorfilter` folder.
 1. Add and style a `<div>` in which to display the widget.
 1. Add the `floorfilter/FloorFilter` module and alias to your `require()`.
-1. Construct a new instance of FloorFilter with a `map` and other options as desired.
+1. Construct a new instance of FloorFilter.

 For additional details, see the Constructor and Code Examples sections, below.